 Lindsey Macchiarella, Ph.D.

 Dr. Macchiarella is also an early music performer on the recorder and viola da gamba.
-She is co-Director of the Rio Grande Chapter of the American Recorder Society and she performs with Sprezzatura, an early music performing group based in El Paso.
-She is the founder and director of the UTEP Early Music ensemble, a group which performs Medieval, Renaissance, and Baroque repertoire on period instruments, and co-director of the Rio Grande Chapter of the American Recorder Society.
+She regularly puts on public outreach lecture-recitals with Sprezzatura, an early music performing group based in El Paso.
+She is the founder and director of the UTEP Early Music ensemble and Collegium Musicum and currently serves on the Board of Directors for the Viola da Gamba Society of America.